phpro/soap-client/docs/code-generation/assemblers.md

 ## ClassMapAssembler

-The `ClassMapAssembler` is activaded by default and is used during the `generate:classmap` command.
+The `ClassMapAssembler` is activated by default and is used during the `generate:classmap` command.

 Example output: